dansmyers/IntroToCS/Activities/1-Dice_Games.md

 - The player entered 1 and the result is in the big range
 - The player entered 2 and the result is in the little range

-Think about how to write conditions for those.
+Think about how to write conditions for those cases.
 Every other outcome is a loss.